stakater-archive/StakaterCloudDocs-Archived/content/sre/faq/faqs.md

 ### How will the host operating systems and OpenShift software be updated?

 The host operating systems and OpenShift software are updated through our general upgrade process.

+### Which UNIX rights (in IaaS) are available for Masters/Infra/Worker Nodes?

+Node access is forbidden.